Have you ever seen pictures of meditating monks with their hands in specific positions?

 Other names: Jnana Mudra, Dhyan Mudra, Chin Mudra

 Gyan Mudra is regarded as one of the most important Mudras.
 It has been used to enhance meditation for thousands of years.
-In Sanskrit, the meaning of these two words means the “Seal of Wisdom.”
+In Sanskrit, these two words mean the “Seal of Wisdom.”

 How to do:

 •Sit in Lotus Pose (Padmasna) or Cross Legged Pose (Sukhasana).
 Lay the top of each hand gently on the thighs, palms faced upwards.

 •Roll your shoulder back and down so that you are sitting up straight.
 Imagine a string pulling the top of your head towards the sky.

 |Calms the mind and enhances concentration, creativity, and memory.